NigelFinegan5p/project5/testing.md

 **Project Swam** has taught us that success in both project management and testing isn’t about luck — it’s about hard work, attention to detail, and knowing when to pivot.
 And like all great projects, it’s about maintaining a balance between managing scope, staying focused, and continuously improving.

 **Happy roasting,**
-☕🔥 — *The Project Swam Conclusion*
+☕🔥 — *The Project Swan Conclusion*